The Complete Guide to Co-Processing

 2. Combustion: The waste is then put through a cement kiln, which exposes the materials to super-high heat of around 1,450°C (2,642°F).
 This causes the waste to combust and release energy, leading to the creation of ‘alternative fuels and raw materials’ (AFR).
 During this phase, the waste is completely destroyed.

-3. Energy recovery: The heat generated through this process replaces fossil fuels in cement production.
+3. Energy recovery: The heat generated through this process replaces the need for primary fossil fuels in cement production, meaning no new resources need to be extracted from the ground

 4. Material recovery: Minerals and leftover ash from the combusted waste residue are used as raw material to make clinker.